jeffhoffmanmba/sql-challenge/README.md

 #### Data Engineering

 * Use the information you have to create a table schema for each of the six CSV files.
-Remember to specify data types, primary keys, foreign keys, and other constraints.
+Remember to specify data types (int, varchar) primary keys (unique), foreign keys (columns linking data in two tables), and other constraints (null).

   * For the primary keys check to see if the column is unique, otherwise create a [composite key](https://en.wikipedia.org/wiki/Compound_key).
 Which takes to primary keys in order to uniquely identify a row.
   * Be sure to create tables in the correct order to handle foreign keys.